canonical/microk8s.io/README.md

 And browse to http://127.0.0.1:8027.

 # Deploy
-You can find the deployment config in the deploy folder.
+You can find the deployment config in the deploy folder to make it accessible online.